InsureMO/rainbow-d9/d9-n1/README.md

 widgets and should provide their own layout options.
 Additionally, each element in the array will be rendered according to the declared definition.

+#### Enhanced Widget

+Typical is a basic widget, but it is defined in a form that adds a suffix and includes any widget to achieve enhanced behavior.

+For example, `Input.FC`, `Input` presents an input, and `FC` presents form cell, which add a label at top and an error message label at bottom.

 ### Widget Registration

 Creating a new widget does not require inheritance from a base interface.
 Instead, it is done through a registration method.